 - Ensure that all ingredients are thoroughly mixed.
 Constantly stir as you heat the mixture.
 Doing so will also prevent the dough from burning.

-- Cut the dough with a sharp knife and push it straight down instead of cutting it in sawing motion.
-Otherwise, it will tear the dough and make it stick to the blade.
-Plus, it would make a mess, and we don't want that!
+- Cut the dough with a sharp knife and push it straight down instead of cutting it in a sawing motion.
+Otherwise, the dough will tear and stick to the blade, making a mess, which we don't want.

-- Dust your cutting board with kinako before cutting the mochi to prevent it from sticking on the surface.
+- Dust your cutting board with kinako before cutting the mochi to prevent it from sticking to the surface.
 Then, sprinkle more kinako on the top to ensure clean-cut pieces.

-- You can use a baking tray if you do not have a cutting board.
+- If you do not have a cutting board, you can use a baking tray.
 Layer it with a baking sheet and sprinkle some kinako on the surface beforehand.

 Warabi Mochi Recipe